OctopusDeploy/blog/blog/2018-10/kubernetes-canary-deployments/index.md

 ![](script-console-result.png "width=500")

 :::success
-Running ad-hoc scripts via Octopus has a number of advantages, such as being able to run commands against different targets without the hassle of configuring the context locally, as well as providing a history of the scripts that have been run.
+Running ad hoc scripts via Octopus has a number of advantages, such as being able to run commands against different targets without the hassle of configuring the context locally, as well as providing a history of the scripts that have been run.
 :::

 ### The Canary Environments

 We'll model the progression of the canary deployments as Octopus environments.
 Doing so has a number of advantages, such as displaying the current progression on the dashboard, and allowing easy rollbacks to previous states.

-Environments can be found under Infrastructure -> Environments.
+Environments can be found under {{Infrastructure,Environments}}.

-For this blog we'll have three environments: `Canary 25%`, `Canary 75%` and `Canary 100%`.
-Each represents the increasing amount of traffic that will directed to the canary deployment.
+For this blog, we'll have three environments: `Canary 25%`, `Canary 75%` and `Canary 100%`.
+Each represents the increasing amount of traffic that will be directed to the canary deployment.

 ![](environments.png "width=500")

-It is important that these environments allow `Dynamic Infrastructure`, as we'll take advantage of this to create our restricted Kubernetes targets rather than using the administrative one for all deployments.
+It is important that these environments allow `Dynamic Infrastructure`, we'll take advantage of this to create our restricted Kubernetes targets rather than using the administrative one for all deployments.

 ![](dynamic-infrastructure.png "width=500")

 To progress our application through these environments, we'll create a Lifecycle with three phases, one for each of the canary environments.

-Lifecycles can be found under Library -> Lifecycles.
+Lifecycles can be found under {{Library,Lifecycles}}.

 ![](lifecycle.png "width=500")